UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 -   float[] `max_position` - The maximum position of each actuator in m, used for input validation.
 -   float[] `min_position` - The minimum position of each actuator in m, used for input validation.
 -   float[] `max_velocity` - The maximum velocity of each actuator in mm/s, used for input validation.
+-   float[3n] `velocity_pid` - The {Kp, Ki, Kd} values for the velocity controller. (n is the number of actuators, kp0, ki0, kd0, kp1, ki1, kd1).
+-   float[3n] `position_pid` - The {Kp, Ki, Kd} values for the position controller.

 ### State MSG

 The state message is a topic that reports the state of the actuator module.
 The state includes the position and velocity of the actuator module in percent of total range and percent per second respectively.

+Topic: `roi_ros/act/axis0/state` (there will be `actuator_count` of these topics, `axis#` corresponds to the subdevice ids)

 Structure:

+-   Sensor msgs JointState:
+    -   string `name` - The name of the actuator module, typically "axis#".
--   float `position` - The percentage of the actuator module's range that the actuator is currently at.
+    -   float `position` - The current position of the actuator module in m.
--   float `velocity` - The velocity of the actuator module in percent per second.
+    -   velocity `velocity` - The current velocity of the actuator module in mm/s.

 This topic is updated as often as the maintain state loop is run.
 See the Base.h for the sleep time of the maintain state loop.

 ### Go To Absolute Position SRV

 The go to absolute position service is a service that commands the actuator module to move to a specific position.
 It is non-blocking and returns immediately.
+This sets the actuator into position control mode.

+Service: `roi_ros/act/axis0/go_to_absolute_position` (there will be `actuator_count` of these services, `axis#` corresponds to the subdevice ids)

 Structure:

 -   Inputs:
+    -   Sensor msgs JointState:
-    -   float `position` - The position to move to in percent of total range.
+        -   float `position` - The position to move to in m.
-    -   float `velocity_feedforward` - The maximum velocity to move at in percent per second.
+        -   float `velocity` - The maximum velocity to move at in m/s.
 -   Outputs:
     -   bool `success` - True if the position and velocity feedforward are valid, false otherwise.